ssanj/scalacheck-ease/README.md

 res1: Option[List[Char]] = None
 ```

-Even if the generator fails to generate a single value, all the generated values are discarded and a __None__ is returned.
+If the generator fails to generate a single value, all the generated values are discarded and a __None__ is returned.
 Wouldn't it be nice if __listOfN__ skipped the failed generations and returned a list of valid values?

 ### infiniteStream